noelrivasc/blog/_posts/2024-03-21-quarterly-report.markdown

 categories:
 ---

 My job satisfaction is in constant flux: some days it feels like it's a good position where I'm learning a lot; other days it feels like a constant swim in overwhelming chaos.
-Both hold some truth, so I'd like to have a longer term, more systematic way to reflect on it, so I can make better career decisions.
+Both hold some truth, so I'd like to have a longer term, more systematic way to reflect on it to make better career decisions.

 Businesses employ quarterly finance reports to assess the state of the company.
 I'll use my quarterly report to assess my current job, not just in terms of economic output but also in terms of satisfaction and career boosting.

-I won't the results to be _objective_ (eww!) because this is far from it, but at least I'll be able to look back to this and reflect back on the values I used to evaluate my job —and the results it got.
+I won't the results to be _objective_ (eww!) because this is far from it, but at least I'll be able to look back to this and reflect on the values I used to evaluate my job —and the results it got.

 ### Index
 - [Report Structure](#report-structure)